Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 So what do you do once your PC, Laptop, or MacBook gets old?
 Would you take it to the dump yard, or simply leave it to gather cobwebs?

-You could pass it on to another member of your family, or charity, but if it’s had its day and it’s no longer useable then have you thought of recycling it in a good way?
+You could pass it on to another member of your family, or charity, but if it’s had its day and it’s no longer usable, then have you thought of recycling it in a good way?

-Let’s remember and I am sure most kids will know the three ‘R’s’………..
+Let’s remember, and I am sure most kids will know the three ‘R’s………..
 Reduce-Reuse-Recycle’

-Wait a minute you might think, how?
+Wait a minute, you might think, how?

-Let me introduce to you this super site:-
+Let me introduce you to this super site:-

 ⇓⇓⇓